jxroot/promoxy/README.md

     </p>
 <hr>
 <h2>📢 Important note</h2>

-<p >If you encounter restrictions on using the API, you will need to change your ip address</p>
+<ol>If you encounter restrictions on using the API, you will need to change your ip address</ol>
 <br>
 <p >Run on your server for best performance</p>
 <br>